DoctorJohn/django-admin-notice/README.md

 ## Example

-Run `python manage.py runserver` after following the *Installation* section to see a fully working example project.
+Run `poetry run python manage.py runserver` after following the *Installation* section to see a fully working example project.

-## Contributing

-### Setup

-1. Clone the repository and enter the cloned folder
-2. (optional) Create and activate a dedicated Python virtual environment
-3. Run `pip install -e ".[dev]"` to install the projects requirements
-4. (optional) Run `pre-commit install` to install the pre-commit hook

-### Pre-commit hook

-Our pre-commit hook formats and lints the code.

-### Formatting and linting

-- Run `black admin_notice tests` to format the code
-- Run `flake8 admin_notice tests` to lint the code

-### Testing

-- Run `py.test --cov admin_notice tests` to run the tests in the current Python env
-- Run `tox` to run the tests in all supported Python and Django environments

-### Makefile

-All commands listed above have shortcut make recipes.
-Take a look at the `Makefile` to learn more.